vignettes/JMbayes2.Rmd

 CoxFit <- coxph(Surv(years, status2) ~ sex, data = pbc2.id)

-Our aim is to assess the strength of the association between the risk
+We aim to assess the strength of the association between the risk of

-of the composite event and the levels of serum bilirubin that has been
+the composite event and the serum bilirubin levels collected during

-fixed-effects, time, sex, and their interaction, and as random effects
+sex, and their interaction, and as random effects, random intercepts,

-random intercepts and random slopes.
-The syntax to fit this model with
+and random slopes.
+The syntax to fit this model with lme()

 is: